 It has a capacity of 240.000 cbm per day.

 A dozer taken up by the bucket wheel like a toy.

 The conveyor belts used on these giants are 3200 mm wide.

 They are carrying up to 40.000 t/h of overburden and lignite, which makes them the highest capacity conveyor belts worldwide.

 Note: Some of the belts that have been used on such machines have a total breaking strength of 2200 tons, because of their width of 3200 mm, making them the strongest on earth, if one looked at total belt strength.

-The strongest underground conveyor belt is operating in a very interesting installation.
+The strongest underground conveyor belt was operating in a very interesting installation.

 It is not only r.o.m. coal that is conveyed from 800 m underground to the surface but also, simultaneously, tailings from the washing plant back underground.